Discover more at Allan Bank and Grasmere

 From spotting wildlife on a woodland walk to getting creative with art activities or playing in the garden, there’s plenty to enjoy here at Allan Bank.
 Find out what's on offer and all the details you need to plan your visit.

-The woodland grounds at Allan Bank are perfect for little legs to enjoy.
-Pick up one of our wildlife spotter guides or an Explorer Backpack from the Back Kitchen and see what creatures, minibeasts and birds you can discover in the woods.
+The woodland grounds are perfect for all ages to enjoy.
+Pick up one of our Explorer Backpack and see what creatures, minibeasts and birds you can discover in the woods.
 See if you can spot any buzzards flying overhead.

 Allan Bank is a great place to start ticking of some of your '50 things' list.
 Here's a few ideas to get you started: